No script

 Due to their accessibility, they also get very crowded during weekends and holidays.
 And they have gorgeous mountain landscapes.
 My favorite is the view of Caraiman Peak (with its famous Caraiman cross lit up at night) from Busteni.

 With plenty of good value-for-money hotels, guesthouses, and restaurants to choose from, these resorts will not disappoint - but you need to plan and book ahead because they are the favorite choice with Romanian winter sports fans.
+Again, beginners can easily find a ski school in any of these ski resorts, either to learn the basics or improve your skills.

 4. Ski resorts around Sibiu: Paltinis and Balea